yegor256/blog/_drafts/_factory.md

 ---

-I believe Joshua Bloch said it first in his very good book ["Effective Java"](http://amzn.to/2zgpiRI): static factory methods are a more preferred way to instantiate objects comparing with constructors.
+I believe Joshua Bloch said it first in his very good book ["Effective Java"](http://amzn.to/2zgpiRI): static factory methods are the preferred way to instantiate objects compared with constructors.
 I disagree.
-Not only because I belive that static methods are pure evil, but mostly because in this particular case they pretend to be good and make us think that we have to love them.
+Not only because I believe that static methods are pure evil, but mostly because in this particular case they pretend to be good and make us think that we have to love them.